tejaswi2112/Spotify_Clone/README.md

 - 🎧 Clean, responsive Spotify-like layout
 - 🎵 Navigation sidebar and music player footer
 - 🔎 Search bar and featured albums section
-- 📱 Responsive for desktop and tablet views (if applicable)
+- 📱 Responsive for desktop and tablet views

+🤝 Acknowledgements
+	•	Inspired by Spotify
+	•	Icons used from Font Awesome